In Your Face is Now Available

 Find Out Now

 As former employees of Takata Corporation and co-authors of the upcoming book In Your Face: An Insider’s Explosive Account of the Takata Airbag Scandal, we have the greatest insight into the wrongdoings of Takata and the real scope of the crisis.
-If you are a member of the media, government, or consumer advocacy group and would like to schedule an interview or discuss a related matter, please leave us a message so we can get back to you as soon as possible.
+If you are a member of the media, government, or consumer advocacy group and would like to schedule an interview or discuss a related matter, please feel free to reach out so we can get back to you as soon as possible.

 Contact Us